pombreda/pgreloaded/doc/modules/array.rst

     >>> print(text)
     aello,Te am a simple ASCII string!"

-If the encapusled object does not provide a (writeable) :func:`buffer` interface, but is iterable, the :class:`CTypesView` will create an internal copy of the object data using the :mod:`array` module and perform all operations on that copy. ::
+If the encapsuled object does not provide a (writeable) :func:`buffer` interface, but is iterable, the :class:`CTypesView` will create an internal copy of the object data using Python's :mod:`array` module and perform all operations on that copy. ::

     >>> mylist = [18, 52, 86, 120, 154, 188, 222, 240]